fabenp/kafka_docker/readme.md

 folder structure :

-│── docker-compose.yml
+- docker-compose.yml
-│── producer-app
+- producer-app
-│   ├── producer.py
-│   ├── requirements.txt
+  - consumer.py
-│   ├── Dockerfile
+  - Dockerfile
-│
+  - requirements.txt
-│── consumer-app
+- consumer-app
-│   ├── consumer.py
+  - consumer.py
-│   ├── requirements.txt
-│   ├── Dockerfile
+  - Dockerfile
+  - requirements.txt
+- grafana_provisioning
+   - datasources.yml
+- kafka
+    - server.properties

 how to start:

-start docker Desktop
-from your project folder run : docker-compose up -d
+start docker Desktop (install it if you don't have it) from your project folder run in cmd: docker-compose up -d

 InfluxDB:

 how to visualize:
-Use docker exec -it influxdb influx to open InfluxDB.
-Run SHOW DATABASES; to list databases. use "database"
+to open InfluxDB, run in cmd :docker exec -it influxdb influx Run SHOW DATABASES; to list databases. use "database"
 Use SHOW MEASUREMENTS; to list tables.